Applying to college involves a great deal of paperwork. It is important that students keep track of all deadlines and materials.

 Students may send extra items to support their applications — photographs, essays, poems, news articles, links to music or artwork, or sports videos — even if a college does not request them.

 Supporting material may highlight a student's accomplishments and offer an admissions staff a more detailed picture of the student.
-Read applications carefully, though; some schools note specifically that they do not want extra materials or that they may not be returned.
+Read applications/instructions carefully, though; some schools note specifically that they do not want extra materials or that they may not be returned.

 Individuals will send these at your request.
 For more information, see Teacher Recommendations.